Strivin0311/ads-learning/utils/DSL.md

 # Domain Specific Language(DSL) for ADS
-*Here's some resources about Domain Specific Language(DSL) for ADS*
+*Here're some resources about Domain Specific Language(DSL) for ADS*

 Intros: